zackmcginnis/ZackToken/README.md

 We could accomplish this by deploying the contract through a dApp (decentralized application), which is typically done via a local/remote node connected and synced with the Ethereum blockchain (mainnet/testnet(s)).

-We could also deploy through the Chrome MetaMask plugin, which essentially connects your browser to a remote Ethereum node to interact with the Ethereum blockchain.
+We could also deploy through the Chrome MetaMask plugin (with Remix), which essentially connects your browser to a remote Ethereum node to interact with the Ethereum blockchain.

 The method I prefer for simple contract deployments is through Mist/Ethereum Wallet.
 The only downside to this method is that since this application runs a local Ethereum node on your machine, you will need to download the entire Ethereum blockchain prior to deploying your contract.